aquinzi/pandy/readme.md

 	--flat                Don't keep folder structure
-	--book, -b            Make a book with navigation (next/prev) and index --nav, -n             (For book) use titles in navigation --config FILE         Use a configuration file (option=key values)
+	--book, -b            Make a book with navigation (next/prev) and index --nav, -n             (For book) use titles in navigation --navside             (For book) Make a sidebar with titles --config FILE         Use a configuration file (option=key values)

 If you use markdown and convert to HTML, there're some goodies for you.
 You can have abbreviations, as PHP Markdown Extra: